 - Weight: 35 grams

 Regarding the Linux distribution, the BPI-Zero is announced as compatible with Android and Linux distributions.
 The architecture being very close to the Orange Pi Zero H2+, Armbian should be able to work.
-For now, this new map is not yet visible on the Armbian website.
+For now, this new board is not yet visible on the Armbian website.
 For the moment, it will be necessary to be satisfied with the distribution Ubuntu 16.04 mate proposed for download on the official page here.

 The Banana Pi M2 Zero is available now on the AliExpress website at a price of $13.
 It will be necessary to add to this tariff the shipping costs.
 Count between $7 for Germany and the US and $30 for France via EMS.
 At this price you can track your package, but the note is a little salty all the same.
 No documentation or links to drivers (including AP6212) is available.